airinnlionhart/apicodeassignment/README.md

   }
 ]' http://alenharta.pythonanywhere.com/add_question

-or from another api: curl <api route> | curl -H "Content-Type: application/json" -d@- http://alenharta.pythonanywhere.com/add_question
+or from another api: curl "api route" | curl -H "Content-Type: application/json" -d@- http://alenharta.pythonanywhere.com/add_question

 import the applicants
 1.You can go to the url:http://alenharta.pythonanywhere.com/applicant and enter correct json format a list of Applicants that follow this format  [{"Name":"string", Questions:[{"Id":id, "Answer":'string'}]